makersacademy/airport_challenge/docs/domain_model.md

 airport.takeoff(plane)
 airport.takeoff(plane)  # should raise an error because the plane has taken off already

 Feature 8: Plane responds to flying?
+DONE

 plane = Plane.new
 plane.flying      # should return false

+Feature 9: If plane takes off, flying equals true

+plane = Plane.new
+airport = Airport.new
+airport.takeoff(plane)
+plane.flying?     # should return true

+PROBLEM TO SORT OUT
+My array of grounded planes is not decreasing on takeoff